BardiaYaghmaie/bardiup/README.md

 - `keep`: Number of backups to retain for this period
 - `selectionStrategy`: How to select which backups to keep
   - `newest`: Keep the most recent backups
-  - `oldest`: Keep the oldest backups
+  - `oldest`: Keep the earliest backups
   - `distributed`: Distribute backups across the time period

 ### Selection Strategy Examples

-**newest**: If you have 100 daily backups and `keep: 7`, keeps the 7 most recent backups.
+- **newest**: If you have 100 daily backups and `keep: 7`, keeps the 7 most recent backups.

-**distributed**: If you have 365 daily backups (1 year) and monthly `keep: 12`, it will keep 1 backup per month, distributed evenly.
+- **distributed**: If you have 365 daily backups (1 year) and monthly `keep: 12`, it will keep 1 backup per month, distributed evenly.

-**oldest**: Useful for compliance where you need to keep the earliest backups.
+- **oldest**: Useful for compliance where you need to retain the earliest backups.

+## 📚 Documentation

+Full, task-oriented documentation (installation, configuration, retention design, testing, troubleshooting, and restore workflows) lives in [`docs/USER_GUIDE.md`](docs/USER_GUIDE.md).

 ## 🧪 Local Testing with Kind